ParadiseforAndaChen/ICML2025/README.md

 **Table 1.** Mean test performance (± standard deviation) of CORAL-MoE, sparse MoE, CORAL-MLP, and sparse MLP across four large-scale tabular datasets.
-Accuracy (`↑`) and RMSE (`↓`) are used as surrogate metrics for evaluating model performance over three independent runs.For a fair comparison, we controlled the number of selected features to approximately half of the available features.
+Accuracy (`↑`) and RMSE (`↓`) are used as surrogate metrics for evaluating model performance over three independent runs.
+For a fair comparison, we controlled the number of selected features to approximately half of the available features.

 | Dataset             | Performance | Sparse MoE           | CORAL-MoE           | Sparse MLP           | CORAL-MLP           |
 |---------------------|-------------|-----------------------|----------------------|-----------------------|---------------------|